ManilaPrime/discord-expense-bot/README.md

 - Record expenses via direct messages or commands
 - Categorize expenses with hashtags
 - View expense summaries by time period and category
-- Visualize expenses with charts
+- Visualize expenses with multiple chart types
+- Automatic Google Sheet creation or linking
+- Public or private sheet options
 - Integration with Google Sheets for data storage

 ## Setup